 Why do I fight a lot with my girlfriend?

 Fighting can be attributed to many things, including very different perspectives on life, different belief systems, feelings of safety or instability, and the desire to control one’s partner.
 Fighting with your girlfriend can indicate that you are feeling slighted or neglected.
 It can also indicate that you do not actually like your girlfriend, and you are arguing in an attempt to change her thought processes or behaviors.
 Fighting with your girlfriend can indicate a host of things, some of them largely on your shoulders, and a few of them on your girlfriend’s.
 To determine what is at the root of your constant arguments, ask yourself a few questions:

 Answering these questions can provide insight into why you are arguing, and whether those arguments are primarily due to differing viewpoints, feeling like you are not adequately seen or heard, or feeling as though arguing is the only way the two of you are able to connect or exhibit passion.
 If you fight a lot with your girlfriend, but you want to save your relationship, you can consider therapy with your girlfriend and a licensed therapist in order to improve trust, intimacy, and communication, and minimize fighting.
-A licensed professional counselor can offer relationship advice, therapy techniques to improve relationships patterns, and more, and save your relationship from itself.
+A licensed professional counselor can offer relationship advice, professional help, therapy techniques to improve relationships patterns, and more, and save your relationship from itself.